Bruno-366/thinking-forth/index.md

 - [tar-bz2]LaTeX Sources (1968k) This is a distribution for those who want to generate it themselves from source.
 The images are in embedded PostScript form, the pixel images are only in the CVS database.
 The "build yourself" package allows to use several options, like different paper sizes, color markup and such.
 Look down to the Resources section for more information.

 ## Paper version
-Release 1.0 also is available as printed book from "Punchy Publising" (Leo Brodie's single-book publishing company) through Amazon.
+Release 1.0 also is available as printed book from "Punchy Publising" (Leo Brodie's single-book publishing company) through [Amazon].
 The ISBN number is 0-9764587-0-5.

 ## Adobe Reader tips
 If you read the PDF with Adobe Reader, change the following settings in the Edit -> Preferences -> General... dialog box to improve display quality: